Ever scroll through social media and wonder, “How do these people keep coming up with stuff that actually gets noticed?”

 Setting SMART Goals for 2025

-According to a recent article by Forbes, the key to success for most startups in 2025 is a robust content strategy.
+According to Forbes, most startups in 2025 succeed by using a strong content creation strategy.

-Measurable: Make it quantifiable.
-Aim for something like, “Achieve 10,000 views on YouTube videos by the end of the month”.
+- Measurable: Track numbers.
+Aim for “Gain 10,000 views on YouTube video content by the end of the month.”

 Audience Engagement Tactics